-UPDATE SINCE LAST MEETING: DHCF Analyzed CMS Letter on Ex-Parte Household Renewals Process
+UPDATE SINCE LAST MEETING: DHCF is Working to Address CMS Letter on Ex-Parte Household Renewals Process

 - States are required to make a redetermination of eligibility on an ex parte basis, "without requiring information from the individual if able to do so, based on reliable information contained in the individual's account or other more current information" - Often called "passive" or "automatic" renewals - A passive renewal happens at the end of the month prior to mailing of renewal packets.
-If passively renewed, beneficiaries receive a notice their coverage is renewed and require no further action. - DHCF has been reviewing recent communications where CMS clarified that ex parte (passive or automatic) renewals must be done individually and not at the household level - Example: A mother and child are each enrolled in Medicaid on the basis of MAGI, as a household of two.
+If passively renewed, beneficiaries receive a notice their coverage is renewed and require no further action. - DHCF is addressing recent communications where CMS clarified that ex parte (passive or automatic) renewals must be done individually and not at the household level - Example: A mother and child are each enrolled in Medicaid on the basis of MAGI, as a household of two.
 DC's MAGI Medicaid threshold is 216% of the federal poverty level (FPL) for parents/caretaker relatives and 319% of the FPL for children (not counting the 5% disregard).
-Ex parte eligibility must be processed separately for the mother and the child with respect to the separate eligibility levels.
+Ex parte eligibility must be processed separately for the mother and the child with respect to the separate eligibility levels. - CMS issued an overview of state assessments related to ex parte requirements on 9/21/23